algolia/docsearch/docs/src/faq.md

 ## Can I know when the next crawl will happen?

 No you can't.
 You should be aware that we made every crawls in a day.
-The position of your crawl in the queue is the inverse of the lexicographic order of your `index_name` amongs the whole list of featured website.
+The position of your crawl in the queue is the lexicographic order of your `index_name` amongs the whole list of featured website.

-If none of the previous points help, you can contact our support.
+If none of the previous points help, you [can contact our support][1].

 [1]: mailto:docsearch@algolia.com
 [2]: https://www.algolia.com/